kapteyn-astro/kapteyn/SPHINX/maputilstutorial.rst

 :meth:`tabarray.readColumns`.
 They share the same parameters which implies that you have many options to get your data from a file.

-The next plot also uses :mod:`tabarray.tabarray` to read coast line data.
+The next plot also uses :class:`tabarray.tabarray` to read coast line data.
 But here we wanted the coast line dots to be connected to get more realistic coast lines.
 For this we use the comment lines in the file as segment separator.
 This gives us an option to process the data in segments using tabarray's segment attribute